marina-or-not/portfolio/content/portfolio/train.md

 weight = 12
 +++

+Social institute of madness

+<!--more-->

-Dance theatre piece (50’).
+Dance theatre piece (50’)
 2016-2018, Sputnik Stage, Moscow.
-<!--more-->

 Choreographer.
 With Katya Kaluzhnaya, Dmitry Volkov, Taras Burnashev.

-Abstract interpretation of a personal experience of being institutionalised Soviet-style.
+Abstract interpretation of a personal experience of being institutionalised in a Soviet-style mental hospital.

 ![train2][1]